inca/nanotemplates/README.md

   * **Asynchronous compiler** — no `fs.readFileSync`s (hello, Jade!)

-Nanotemplates are best suited for HTML, but you can use them to render virtually any text.
+Nanotemplates are best suited for HTML and SVG, but you can use them to render virtually any text.

 ## Usage